Differentially Private Boxplots: Preliminaries

 \section{Preliminaries}

 First, we briefly review the boxplot.
-We define a dataset of size $n\in \bbN$ to be a set of real numbers of size $n$.
+It is also helpful to introduce some notation used throughout the paper.
+We define a dataset of size $n\in \bbN$ to be a set of $n$ real numbers.
 Let $\cD_n$ be the set of datasets of size $n$ and let $\mathbf{X}_n=\{X_1,\ldots,X_n\}$ be a dataset size $n$.
-The boxplot consists of a box with a line drawn through it, with two whiskers emanating from the lower and upper bounds of the box.
-Specific points are sometimes indicated above or below the whiskers.
-The central line inside the box marks the median of the dataset.
-The box itself is constructed from the quartiles, detailing the middle 50\% of $\mathbf{X}_n$.
-The lower (upper) whisker is constructed from the larger (smaller) of the minimum (maximum) of $\mathbf{X}_n$ and the lower (upper) quartile of $\mathbf{X}_n$ minus (plus) 1.5 times the interquartile range of $\mathbf{X}_n$.
-Lastly, any points in $\mathbf{X}_n$ falling outside of the whiskers are added to the plot.
-See Figure \ref{fig:real_data_borough} for an example.
-The boxplot describes various characteristics of $\mathbf{X}_n$.
-The median line approximates the \emph{location} of $\mathbf{X}_n$.
-The box itself approximates the spread or \emph{scale} of $\mathbf{X}_n$.
-The \emph{skewness} of $\mathbf{X}_n$ can be approximated as follows: A median line placed in the center of the box, along with whiskers that are similar in magnitude, suggests a symmetric distribution.
-A median line placed away from the center of the box or asymmetric whiskers indicates skewness.
-Additionally, the \emph{tails} can be assessed by the number of points beyond the whiskers.
-Many such points signify outliers or heavy tails, highlighting data points that deviate significantly from the rest.
+In this work, we assume the analyst has access to a dataset, denoted by $\mathbf{X}_{n}$.
+We will also assume that $\mathbf{X}_n$ consists of $n$ independent draws of from a common population distribution or measure, denoted $\nu$.
+We consider the traditional boxplot, which consists of a box with a line drawn through it, with two whiskers emanating from the lower and upper bounds of the box, see Figure \ref{fig:dpboxplot}.
+The box is made up of the median and the quartiles, while the whiskers, represent the tails and skewness of the data.
+Points beyond the whiskers are explicitly plotted.
+Together, this 5 number summary describes the empirical distribution of the data, including its location, scale, skewness and tails.
+A more detailed review of the boxplot can be seen in Appendix~\ref{app::boxplot}.